 - Allergies always involve the immune system.

 - A reaction occurs after exposure to an allergen.
-The timing may be immediate — soon after contact with an allergen — or delayed — up to two days after contact (such as with poison ivy).
+The timing may be immediate — soon after contact with an allergen — or delayed — as long as two weeks or longer after a first contact (such as with poison ivy).

 - Prevention is just as important as treatment, if not more.

 |How An Allergy Occurs